10 Hidden Truths: Is Krav Maga Ineffective?

 Now that looks pretty good, right?
 But in all honesty.
 No, no it’s not.
-Any combat sports athlete who has ever wrestled or has ever done jujitsu or anything like that, or has ever sparred live rounds will look at that and go “oh my gosh” that is easy.
+Any combat sports athlete who has ever wrestled or has ever done jujitsu or anything like that, or has ever sparred live rounds will look at that and go “Oh my gosh”, that’s easy.

-It’s not just my round, right.
+It’s not just my round, right?
 You can even see in the background people who are just kind of falling over and just kind of going with it.
-Now I get it, that’s a training thing right?
-But trust me, wrestlers, and jujitsu artists, and Muay Thai guys, and boxers..
+Now I get it, that’s a training thing, right?
+But trust me, wrestlers, jujitsu artists, and Muay Thai guys, and boxers.
 We spar and we roll all the time.
 After every single class, towards the last 15 minutes of class, I’d say. and we’re almost always able to do so safely.

 For comparison, I took a video over at the current gym that I’m training at over here in Idaho and I want you to watch the difference here between that training and this.
 This is the standard no-GI jiu-jitsu class.

 Is Krav Maga Ineffective Video 2?

 This is the standard, just a regular MMA comp team sparring night.
 Did you notice in those clips how nothing was easily achieved?
 It was a constant battle between two separate individuals and if you made a mistake, you end up paying the consequences of either getting taken down or punched in the face or something like that.